 General conditions for admission

-- The Institute admits women students who wish to study as a member of this Catholic House within the ecumenical Cambridge Theological Federation (CTF).
-Most of our students are Catholic, but individuals from other Christian denominations have studied with us and we welcome such applications.
+- The Institute admits women and men who wish to study as members of the ecumenical Cambridge Theological Federation (CTF).

 Specific Admission Requirements

 - DTM (Diploma in Theology for Ministry)

 - MA in Christian Spirituality East and West

 - MA in Chaplaincy and Pastoral Care